vhaudiquet/ubuntu-project-docs/docs/contributors/check-accessibility.md

 ### Screen reading checklist

 - All interactive elements (buttons, fields, links…) have a label and a role that is read out loud by the screen reader
-    * Roles explain the function of the component (“button”, “text”, “link”, “combobox”).
+    * Roles explain the function of the component (“button”, "search box", “link”).
 Check [GTK roles](https://docs.gtk.org/gtk4/enum.AccessibleRole.html).
 - All labels are unique, unless they trigger the exact same action.
     * For example, if there’s a single share button, it can be labeled “Share”.
 But if there’s more than one “Show” button, you should specify what it refers to: for example, “Show description”, “Show gallery”.
 - All labels are short, descriptive and meaningful